 - (1) Candidates for election to the Officials Advisory Committee must be FHSAA officials in good standing, be registered in the same sport as the seat for which they are being nominated and be nominated by their primary local official's association.
 Each local official's association may nominate one official for each sport in which they are sanctioned by the FHSAA.
-No official may be nominated in more than one sport.
-Nomination forms may be submitted online at FHSAA.org. - (2) Local associations will not be eligible to nominate a candidate for the Officials Advisory Committee in a particular sport if they currently have a member of their association serving on the Officials Advisory Committee in that sport (i.e., a member of a particular official's association may not succeed another member of the same official's association in the same sport). - (3) No official may succeed himself/herself as a member of the Officials Advisory Committee, either as the representative of the same or a different sport. - (4) Officials nominated by their local association for election to the Officials Advisory Committee will not be placed on the ballot if they are not properly registered and in good standing with the FHSAA at the time the ballot is prepared or if their nomination does not meet one or more of the other provisions of the section. - 206.03 Conduct of Elections.
+No official may be nominated in more than one sport. - (2) Local associations will not be eligible to nominate a candidate for the Officials Advisory Committee in a particular sport if they currently have a member of their association serving on the Officials Advisory Committee in that sport (i.e., a member of a particular official's association may not succeed another member of the same official's association in the same sport). - (3) No official may succeed himself/herself as a member of the Officials Advisory Committee, in a particular sport. - (4) Officials nominated by their local association for election to the Officials

+Advisory Committee will not be placed on the ballot if they are not properly registered and in good standing with the FHSAA at the time the ballot is prepared or if their nomination does not meet one or more of the other provisions of the section.

+206.03 Conduct of Elections.
 Elections will be held online every three years on a rotational basis by sectional representation.
 Odd sections (1 and 3) will be held on odd years beginning with 2004-05.
 Even sections (2 and 4) will be held on even years beginning with 2005-06.
 Each official is entitled to vote for one representative in the sport in which he/she officiates.
 All committee members shall be elected by those officials who are registered an in good standing in that sport.
 The candidate(s) (as applicable, in accordance with the provisions of s.206.02) with the most votes in each sport shall be declared the winner(s).
 The votes shall be counted upon the completion of the election as determined by the FHSAA office.